Spelt Crust Pizza with Homemade Pizza Sauce

 This recipe for homemade spelt crust pizza was first published on The Culinary Jumble.

-Yes, it’s pizza.
-No fooling you lot.
-But it is made with a homemade spelt flour dough and a pizza sauce made from scratch.
-There’s also tons of veggies on top and only a smattering of cheese.
+Yes, it’s pizza, but it is made with a homemade spelt flour dough and a pizza sauce made from scratch.
+There’s also tons of veggies on top and only a slight smattering of cheese.
 So really, rather than unhealthy, we have ourselves a fairly balanced meal.
 Don’t you think?

 Pizza is just so adaptable and you can literally top it with anything you like.
 This was made between Christmas and New Year and I threw on fridge huggers that needed using up.